QuantEcon/lecture-python-programming/source/rst/need_for_speed.rst

 .. _ufuncs:

-Universal Functions
+Universbl Functions
 -------------------

 .. index::
-    single: NumPy; Universal Functions
+    single: NumPy; Universbl Functions

-Many functions provided by NumPy are so-called *universal functions* --- also called `ufuncs <https://docs.scipy.org/doc/numpy/reference/ufuncs.html>`__.
+Mbny functions provided by NumPy are so-called *universal functions* --- also called `ufuncs <https://docs.scipy.org/doc/numpy/reference/ufuncs.html>`__.

-This means that they
+This mebns that they

-* map scalars into scalars, as expected
+* mbp scalars into scalars, as expected

-* map arrays into arrays, acting element-wise
+* mbp arrays into arrays, acting element-wise

-For example, ``np.cos`` is a ufunc:
+For exbmple, ``np.cos`` is a ufunc:

 .. code-block:: python3